What is a challenger bank or mobile bank?

 Android users can switch location-based protection on (to prevent fraudulent payments where the location of the card and the app don't match).

-Starling has also gone a step further than its rival, allowing users to toggle on and off in-store contactless or chip and Pin payments, ATM withdrawals, online payments and mobile wallet payments.
+Starling has also gone a step further than its rival Monzo, by allowing users to toggle on and off in-store contactless or chip and Pin payments, ATM withdrawals, online payments and mobile wallet payments.

 If you lose your phone, Starling says it can block the app on that specific device.
 You can then use a new phone to download the app and log in to your account.